 The Area comprises two separate marine sites located in the region of western Bransfield Strait and in Dallmann Bay, near Brabant Island, Palmer Archipelago.
-Site A (area ~1504 km2) is located off the western and southern coasts of Low Island, South Shetland Islands, lying between 63°10'S and 63°32'S; 61°50'W and 62°45'W. Site B (area ~710 km2) is located off the western and northern coasts of Brabant Island, between 63°53'S and 64°20'S, and between 62°16'W and 62°50'W. Designation is on the grounds that the shallow shelves in the region near Low Island and at eastern Dallmann Bay are the only two known sites in the vicinity of Palmer Station (USA) that are suitable for minimally invasive benthic sampling for fish and other organisms.
-The sites offer unique opportunities to study the composition, structure and dynamics of several accessible marine communities.
+Site A (area ~910 km2) is located off the western and southern coasts of Low Island, South Shetland Islands, lying between 63°15'S and 63°30'S; 62°00'W and 62°45'W. Site B (area ~610 km2) is located off the western and northern coasts of Brabant Island, between 63°53'S and 64°20'S, and between 62°16'W and 62°45'W. Designation is on the grounds that the shallow shelves in the region near Low Island and at eastern Dallmann Bay, extending to a depth of ~200 m, are the only two known sites in the vicinity of Palmer Station (USA) that are suitable for minimally invasive benthic sampling for fish and other organisms.
+The sites are of exceptional scientific interest because they offer unique opportunities to study the composition, structure and dynamics of several accessible marine communities.
+These studies have been carried out for over more than 50 years, over 30 of which special protection has been in place.
+The time-series of scientific data acquired from these sites is particularly valuable for studies of long-term change, and this research is on-going.
+The Area is one of only a few Antarctic Specially Protected Areas (ASPAs) in Antarctica designed to protect values associated with the marine benthos for scientific purposes, specifically benthic fish, invertebrates and other organisms living in waters down to 200 m in depth.
+Special protection is needed to ensure that these values are maintained, especially because other activities such as tourism and marine harvesting are taking place nearby.
 Proposed by the United States of America: adopted by Recommendation XVI-3 (Bonn, 1991: SSSI No. 35); date of expiry extended by Measure 3 (2001); renamed and renumbered by Decision 1 (2002); revised management plans adopted by Measure 2 (2003), Measure 10 (2009), Measure 9 (2015) and Measure 10 (2015).
 The Area is approved under the Convention on the Conservation of Antarctic Marine Living Resources (CAMLR Convention) in accordance with Decision 9 (2005).